rikharigaurav/Backend-Javascript/README.md

 # Backend-Javascript

-#imports { mongoose, express, dotenv, cookie-parser, cors }
+#imports { mongoose, express, dotenv, cookie-parser, cors, mongoose-aggregate-paginate-v2,
+bcrpyt, jsonwebtoken }

-Revisit asyncHandler code in utils folder
+Revisit asyncHandler and other code in utils folder

+Revisit bcrypt hashing (What is salting or hashing rounds)

+What does isModified check in js